Fig 1. Cactus with its system of roots.

 See separate article on cactus.

-Many cacti (see Figure 2), such as Echinocereus pulchellus (D), hide themselves underground in the dry season.
+Many cacti (Fig 2), such as Echinocereus pulchellus (D), hide themselves underground in the dry season.
 Only when conditions are favorable do they extend their green tops above the surface (E).
 In this way, they combine drought resistance with effective drought evasion.